 This sprawling 30-hectare public park is right next to Islamic Cairo and Khan el Khalili.
-It boasts green rolling hills, fountains, restaurants and sweeping views over the old city.
+And it makes a perfect resting point in your Cairo sightseeing itinerary.

-There’s also an observation point with binoculars and views over Islamic Cairo and its historic minarets.
+Don’t miss the observation point atop the hill equipped with coin-operated binoculars.
+It has views over Islamic Cairo and its many historic minarets.

 A restored Ayyubid wall – built by Saladin some 800 years ago – stretches across one side of the park.

 For a leisurely lunch with a view, head to the Lakeside Restaurant for waterside dining.

 This restaurant sits on a small lake with cascading fountains and has seating in a mashrabiya-style wooden pavilion or in a shady pergola surrounded by palms.
 It’s a great spot for lunch with staples like pizzas, shish tawook and burgers on the menu.
 It’s a pretty quiet spot too surrounded by the sounds of flowing water.

 Citadel View Restaurant (aka Studio Misr) is a beautiful restaurant with views of the towering Mosque of Muhammad Ali – with lots of Egyptian classics on the menu.